kurogane13/Ubuntu_18_GUI_Desktop_Customization_Console/README.md

  Installation:

 - Clone repo to your /home/$USER/ path
+- Copy all the .png files to the /home/$USER/ path
 - Install python3.6: sudo apt-get install python3.6
 - Import the following libraries in the python code: